Disemvoweling: Implementation

 Nielsen Hayden originally disemvoweled postings manually, using Microsoft Word.
 Because the letter Y is sometimes a vowel and sometimes a consonant, there are a variety of ways to treat it.
 Nielsen Hayden's policy was never to remove Y, in order to maintain legibility.

 The technique has been facilitated by plug-in filters to automate the process.
 The first, for MovableType, was written in 2002; others are available for WordPress and other content management systems.

 Use in company and band names

-Since the 2000s, various company and band names have been making use of full or partial disemvowelling, such as twttr (original name of Twitter), abrdn, BHLDN, Tumblr, Flickr, or Scribd.
-Band names without vowels are Mstrkrft, MGMT, MNDR, Blk Jks, Sbtrkt, WSTRN, HMGNC, Strfkr, Kshmr, LNDN DRGS, LNZNDRF, PVT, RDGLDGRN, Dvsn, SWMRS, and Dwntwn.
+Since the 2000s, various company and band names have been making use of full or partial disemvowelling, such as twttr (original name of Twitter), abrdn, BHLDN, Tumblr, Flickr, and Scribd.
+Artists and band names that use full or partial disemvowelling include Mstrkrft, ARTMS, MGMT, MSCHF, MNDR, DNCE, Blk Jks, Sbtrkt, WSTRN, HMGNC, Strfkr, Kshmr, TNGHT, INXS, LNDN DRGS, LNZNDRF, JMSN, PVT, RDGLDGRN, Dvsn, SWMRS and Dwntwn.
+Disemvoweling can be used due to copyright or search engine optimization reasons.
 For voice user interfaces, band and song names without vowels can be difficult to process.